ibm-cloud-docs/cis/faq.md

 When a browser initiates a connection with a TLS secured website, it first retrieves the site's TLS Certificate to check whether the certificate is still valid.
 It verifies that the CA is one that the browser trusts, and that the certificate is being used by the website for which it has been issued.
 If any of these checks fail, you'll get a warning indicating that the website is not secured by a valid certificate.

 When a TLS certificate is installed on a web server, it enables a secure connection between the web server and the browser that connects to it.
-The website's URL is prefixed with "https" instead of "http" and a padlock is shown on the address bar.
+The website's URL is prefixed with "HTTPS" instead of "HTTP" and a padlock is shown on the address bar.
 If the website uses an extended validation (EV) certificate, the browser may also show a green address bar.

 ## Why do I see a privacy warning?
 {:#cis-faq-privacy-warning}